 Understanding Scheduled Workflows

 GitHub Actions' scheduled workflows enable developers to execute tasks at predetermined times or intervals, providing a convenient way to automate routine processes such as backups, maintenance tasks, and scheduled deployments.
+This approach not only enhances efficiency but also aligns with the industry's shift towards automation and cloud-native applications.

 Setting Up Scheduled Workflows